The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Introduction

-Originally, the handful of known SN imposters were interpreted as giant eruptions of luminous blue variables (LBVs) akin to $\eta$ Carinae's Great Eruption \citep{1999PASP..111.1124H}.
-Over the years, as more intermediate-luminosity transients have been discovered and a broader diversity was seen in their light curves, spectra, and possible progenitors, they were grouped into three broad classes of events: giant eruptions of LBVs in massive stars, SN~2008S-like events (also known as intermediate-luminosity red transients, ILRTs, or intermediate-luminosity optical transients, ILOTs) that have been proposed as eruptions of blue supergiants or explosions of super-asymptotic giant branch (AGB) stars as ecSNe, and luminous red novae (LRNe), which have usually been interpreted as binary mergers or common-envelope (CE) ejections in low- or intermediate-mass stars.
+Over the years, as more intermediate-luminosity transients have been discovered and a broader diversity was seen in their light curves, spectra, and possible progenitors, they were grouped into three broad classes of events: (1) giant eruptions of massive LBVs, (2) SN~2008S-like events (also known as intermediate-luminosity red transients, ILRTs, or intermediate-luminosity optical transients, ILOTs) that have been proposed as eruptions of heavily dust enshrouded blue supergiants or explosions of super-asymptotic-giant-branch (AGB) stars as ecSNe, and (3) luminous red novae (LRNe), which have usually been interpreted as binary mergers or common-envelope (CE) ejections in low- or intermediate-mass stars.
 All of these involve large amounts of episodic mass loss, and many of them share observed properties that blur the distinction between categories.
-For example, LBVs can experience super-Eddington eruptions which are accompanied by large amounts of mass loss \citep{2006ApJ...645L..45S,2004ApJ...616..525O}, but some LBV eruptions might also be the result of stellar mergers \citep{SmithNGC4490,2018MNRAS.480.1466S}.
+For example, LBVs can experience super-Eddington eruptions which are accompanied by large amounts of mass loss \citep{2006ApJ...645L..45S,2004ApJ...616..525O}, but some LBV eruptions might also be the result of stellar mergers \citep{SmithNGC4490,2018MNRAS.480.1466S,Pastorello2019}.
 The most well known example of the phenomenon was the Great Eruption of $\eta$ Car \citep{2012ASSL..384..145S,2018MNRAS.480.1466S}.
 The SN~2008S-like events are characterized by a highly obscured dusty progenitor, and strong [\ion{Ca}{2}] and \ion{Ca}{2} near-infrared (NIR) triplet emission lines in their spectra \citep{Prieto2008S,2009ApJ...705.1425P,2009ApJ...705.1364T}, but some LBVs including $\eta$ Car exhibit all these properties as well \citep{2011MNRAS.415..773S,SmithNGC4490,2018MNRAS.480.1466S}.
-The SN2008S-like transients have been interpreted as arising either from a terminal low-luminosity SN event \citep{Botticella2008S,2012ApJ...758..142K,2016MNRAS.460.1645A} or from massive-star outbursts in a dusty cocoon \citep{2009ApJ...699.1850B,2009ApJ...697L..49S}.
+The SN 2008S-like transients have been interpreted as arising either from a terminal low-luminosity SN event \citep{Botticella2008S,2012ApJ...758..142K,2016MNRAS.460.1645A} or from massive-star outbursts in a dusty cocoon \citep{2009ApJ...699.1850B,2009ApJ...695L.154B,2009ApJ...697L..49S,2011ApJ...743..118H}.